-I was born in Germany and received a B.A. in art at the Klosterschule, Hamburg.
-I studied philosophy and medieval languages at the University of Hamburg.
-In 1965, I immigrated to New York City.
-Twenty years later, in the early 1980’s, I permanently moved to Maine.
+Stadler was born in Germany and received a B.A. in art at the Klosterschule, Hamburg.
+She studied philosophy and medieval languages at the University of Hamburg.
+In 1965, she immigrated to New York City.
+Twenty years later, in the early 1980’s, she permanently moved to Maine.

-I have exhibited my work in New York and Maine for more than 30 years, and my paintings are in several prestigious collections.
-I have been a member of the Amos Eno Gallery in New York since 1996, where my work is exhibited every two years.
+Stadler exhibited her works in New York and Maine for more than 30 years, and her paintings are in several prestigious collections.
+She was a member of the Amos Eno Gallery in New York from 1996 until her passing in 2019.